Intrusion Detection Dashboard¶

 /etc) or attempting suspicious external network connections (e.g., SSH to a command-and-control server).
 Such activities may indicate anything from a misconfiguration issue to an ongoing attack.
 Therefore, this dashboard should be regularly reviewed, perhaps even daily.

 Make sure you have a proper incident management policy in place.
 If an attack is ongoing, it might be better to take the system offline to protect data from getting in the wrong hands.
-Operators need to be trained on what events justify such an extreme action, otherwise, escalating the issue along the reporting chain may add delays that favor the attacker.
+Platform Administrators need to be trained on what events justify such an extreme action, otherwise, escalating the issue along the reporting chain may add delays that favor the attacker.

 In less severe cases, simply contact the developers to investigate their code and fix any potential misconfiguration.